Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Motivation

-\parabf{Transformer layer.} As shown in Figure~\ref{fig:attention}, a typical transformer layer consists of two main parts: Multi-Head Attention (MHA) and Multi-Layer Perceptron (MLP).
+An LLM inference service receives requests from remote clients and generates responses in a token-by-token way.
+An large language model is constructed by a series of transformer layers, and the generation of each token requires passing through all layers.
+As shown in Figure~\ref{fig:background}, a typical transformer layer consists of two main parts: Multi-Head Attention (MHA)\footnote{Group-Query Attention (GQA) is a variance of MHA, and we use MHA to refer to this family of attention mechanisms.} and Feed-Forward Network (FFN).
 The MHA computation requires the context of all previous tokens.
-To eliminate redundant calculations, KV cache is used to store the internal results of these prior tokens.
-In contrast, the MLP is primarily constructed from two General Matrix Multiplications (GEMM), which necessitate fixed-size model weights.
+To eliminate redundant calculations, KV Cache is used to store the internal results of these prior tokens.
+In contrast, the FFN is primarily constructed from two General Matrix Multiplications (GEMM), which necessitate fixed-size model weights.